McCormick Place: Public transit

+McCormick Place is served by the Chicago Transit Authority's bus and "L" (rapid transit) systems; by Metra, Chicago's commuter rail network; and by the South Shore Line, an interurban passenger rail service that runs between Chicago and South Bend, Indiana.

+Metra Electric trains—which run between the Loop and points south—stop at an eponymous station underneath McCormick Place.
+South Shore trains also stop here, but only during special events, and will not board northbound nor discharge southbound passengers due to a non-compete agreement with Metra.

+At the street level, CTA's no. 3 and no. 21 bus routes—which run north-south and east-west through the South and Southwest Sides, respectively—serve McCormick directly.
+Cermak–McCormick Place, a station on the "L"'s Green Line, lies two blocks west of the convention center's westernmost entrance.

 Busway

 The McCormick Place Busway runs 2.5 mi from Lower Randolph between Michigan and Columbus in downtown Chicago to the center.
-It uses the lower levels of the multilevel streets near downtown, and surfaces to follow the Metra Electric District right-of-way to outside the South Building of McCormick Place.
-Opened in 2002 at a cost of $43 million, it is meant to provide a true and unencumbered expressway for visitors to move between downtown hotels and the convention center, but is also used by buses for Soldier Field events, public safety workers, Metra, convention contractors, and Art Institute deliveries, along with providing a secure route for national and international government officials to utilize between the two points.
-It is not necessarily restricted only to buses, despite its name.
-It is also known as the "Mayor's Road" (as it runs to Maggie Daley Park, which was named in memoriam for mayor Richard M. Daley's wife), the "Bat Cave", the "Magic Road" and a "secret road".
-Road use is administered by the Chicago OEMC (Office of Emergency Management and Communications), and regular users are granted access cards.
+It uses the lower levels of the multilevel streets near downtown, and surface streets to follow the Metra Electric District right-of-way to outside the South Building of McCormick Place.
+Opened in 2002 at a cost of $43 million, it is meant to provide an unencumbered expressway for visitors to move between downtown hotels and the convention center, but is also used by buses for Soldier Field events, public safety workers, Metra, convention contractors, and Art Institute deliveries.
+It is also used by national and international government officials as a secure route.
+It is also known as the "Mayor's Road" (as it runs to Maggie Daley Park, named after mayor Richard M. Daley's wife), the "Bat Cave", the "Magic Road" and a "secret road".
+Its use is administered by the Chicago OEMC (Office of Emergency Management and Communications), and regular users are granted access cards.
 The convention center advertises the road as a benefit to potential customers.